colefichter/ABTesting/README.md

 Two-Alternative Testing
 -----------------------

-Suppose you want to figure out which of the two buttons induces users to sign up for your service.
+Suppose you want to figure out which of two buttons induces more users to sign up for your service.

-## Step 1: Add the test to your page
+### Step 1: Add the test to your page

 First, include the controls that you'll use to display the test: